 How does City Pages' presence in local businesses affect you?

 ~ Destroys childhood innocence Your child (or any innocent child) can easily pick up a City Pages newspaper and start looking through it, instantly being exposed to articles and photos of an explicit nature.
 Research supports that once explicit content is viewed, it becomes almost impossible to erase from memory.

 ~ Supports a public health crisis City Pages' explicit content and support of the pornography industry reinforces our hyper-sexualized society's track record of an ever increasing objectification and exploitation of innocent children, women and men.
 In response to this increase, state governments have passed resolutions declaring pornography a public health crisis.
-These states include Utah, South Dakota, Virginia, Arkansas, Tennessee and Florida.
+These states include Missouri, Utah, South Dakota, Virginia, Arkansas, Tennessee and Florida.